 - (a) The principal goal of this program is to make funding available to all local governments in California for the preparation, adoption and implementation of plans that streamline housing approvals and accelerate housing production. - (b) This grant program is meant to facilitate planning activities that will foster an adequate supply of homes affordable to Californians at all income levels.
-It is designed to help local governments meet the challenges of preparing and adopting land use plans and integrating strategies to promote housing development. - (c) Funded activities are intended to achieve the following program objectives: - Accelerate housing production - Streamline the approval of housing development - Facilitate housing affordability, particularly for lower and moderate-income households - Promote development consistent with the State Planning Priorities
+It is designed to help local governments meet the challenges of preparing and adopting land use plans and integrating strategies to promote housing development. - (c) Funded activities are intended to achieve the following program objectives: - Accelerate housing production - Streamline the approval of housing development affordable to owner and renter households at all income levels - Facilitate housing affordability for all income groups - Promote development consistent with the State Planning Priorities (Government Code section 65041.1) - Ensure geographic equity in the distribution and expenditure of allocated funds

-NOTE: Authority cited: Health and Safety Code section 50470, subdivision (d).
+NOTE: Authority cited: Health and Safety Code section 50470, subdivision (d) and Government Code section 65041.1.
 Reference cited: Health and Safety Code section 50470, subdivision (b)(1)(A).